RogerNoel/NodeJS_Becode_Tool/README.md

 # ReadMe

 ## What is it ?
-This charlie Check Powned utility is an e-mail checker; it checks wether an e-mail address has been corrupted or not.
+This Charlie Check Powned utility is an e-mail checker; it checks wether an e-mail address has been corrupted or not.
-In affirmative case, it will display the domain name where the e-mail adress was corrupted.
+In affirmative case, it will display the domain name(s) where the e-mail adress was corrupted.

 ## How to use it ?